thinkingoutloud55/Text-Mining-Employer-Brand-and-Employee-Satisfaction/README.md

 Figure 12: Dashboard showing the results

-Link to the tableau dashboard: https://public.tableau.com/profile/sagar.surendra.kulkarni#!/vizhome/Text_Analytics_Updated/Dashboard1
+Link to the tableau dashboard: <a href = "https://public.tableau.com/profile/sagar.surendra.kulkarni#!/vizhome/Text_Analytics_Updated/Dashboard1 </a>

 ## Key Insights

 Some of the key insights drawn from this study are;

 1. All the companies have seen a decline in employee satisfaction levels from 2008, although there were some years when the satisfaction levels improved compared to preceding years
 2. Google and Microsoft have high average employee satisfaction followed by Amazon and IBM
 3. Employer characteristic which had the most positive effect on employee satisfaction- Amazon – Great Benefits
 	Google – Free Food
 	IBM – Great People
 	Microsoft – Great Pay Benefit
  4. Employer characteristic which had the most negative effect on employee satisfaction- Amazon – Bad Work
 	Google – Bad Work Life
 	IBM – Hike Not Good